Tuesday, February 26, 2013

 how these powerful experiences inform and change our life.

-It's all well and good to feel powerful change
+It's all well and good to feel powerful change when your child is born, but how does this affect

 how you live your life.?